Skip to content

 Think of it like a ceilingβ€”price rises, hits the ceiling, bounces back down.

 Why do these levels work?
-Because traders remember where price reversed before.
-When price approaches those levels again, many traders place orders there, creating a self-fulfilling prophecy.
+Because market participants remember where price reversed before.
+When price approaches those levels again, orders accumulate there, creating a self-fulfilling prophecy.

 Key insight: Support can become resistance (and vice versa) once broken.
 If price breaks through a floor, that floor often becomes a ceiling later.